Nexmo/station/_documentation/voice/voice-api/guides/recording.md

 ## File formats

-* Nexmo supports recording in MP3 or WAV format, the default is MP3.
+* Nexmo supports recording in MP3, OGG or WAV format, the default is MP3 (or WAV for recording more than 2 channels).
 * MP3 files are recorded with a 16-bit depth and a 16kHz sample rate.
 They are encoded with a constant bit rate of 32Kbps.
 * WAV files are recorded with a 16-bit depth and a 16kHz sample rate.

-Both formats are mono by default.
+All formats are mono by default.
 If split recording is enabled, a stereo file with each channel using the previously mentioned bit-depth and sampling rates is created.